 - handful chopped fresh basil use 2 Tablespoons dried if you don't have fresh.

 - 1-2 Chopped garlic cloves Garlic goes a long way in this recipe.

 - extra virgin olive oil

 In large bowl, mix all the ingredients including the cooled bulgur until moist.

 Form into meatball size balls.

-When hot, add meatballs and gently move around for about 3 minutes so no burning occurs.
+When hot, add meatballs and gently move around with a spoon for about 3 minutes so no burning occurs.
 You want it to form a crust.

-Remove from pan and place in lightly oiled baking dish.
+Remove the meatballs from pan and place the meatless meatballs in lightly oiled baking dish.

-TIP #1: Do not cook in or add these to your tomato sauce because the breadcrumbs will absorb all the sauce and then the meatballs will fall apart.
+- Do not cook in or add these to your tomato sauce because the breadcrumbs will absorb all the sauce and then the meatballs will fall apart.
 Serve separately and top with sauce when you serve the meatballs with the pasta.

 - If you want to avoid frying in the frying pan, then liberally rub the meatballs with oil and then bake in oven.